 At the same time, he was also masterminding some of the world’s biggest drug smuggling operations and soon began appearing in the United States Department of Justice and Drug Enforcement Administration’s Annual Global Report and even featured in the Sunday People’s Criminal Rich List.
-His criminal career culminated with a £100 million drug seizure case resulting in a 15-year prison sentence for intent to supply and perverting the course of justice.
+In 2006, he was acquitted of a £100 million drug seizure case, before his criminal career was finally brought to an end, which resulted in him receiving a 15-year prison sentence for intent to supply and perverting the course of justice.

-Assessed by the prison service as a very high-risk Category A prisoner for whom escape must be made impossible, he was to spend the next few years in some of Britain’s most challenging goals in the company of some of the world’s most dangerous criminals.
+Assessed by the prison service as a very high-risk Category A prisoner for whom escape must be made impossible, he was to spend a number of years in some of Britain’s most challenging goals in the company of some of the world’s most dangerous criminals.